 On this page: The cervix | Cervical cell changes | What is cervical cancer? | What types are there? | How common is it? | What are the symptoms? | What are the causes and risk factors? | What is a screening test? | The HPV vaccine

-The cervix is the lower, cylinder-shaped part of the uterus that connects to the vagina.
-It's also called the neck of the uterus.
-It has an outer surface that opens into the vagina and an inner surface that faces into the uterus.
-The inner part is called the cervical canal.
+Also called the neck of the uterus, the cervix connects the uterus to the vagina.
+It has an outer surface (lining) that opens into the vagina and an inner surface that faces into the uterus.

 The functions of the cervix include:

 The cervix is covered by two kinds of cells: